shahinabdi/zsh-setup/README.md

 ## Prerequisites

-The following packages need to be installed:
+### Required

-- git
+- git (for cloning and plugin management)
-- curl
+- curl (for downloading components)
-- zsh
+- zsh (core shell requirement)

+### Optional
+These are only required if you choose to install their respective configurations:
+- eza (required if selecting eza configurations)
-- unzip (for Nerd Fonts installation)
+- unzip (required for Nerd Fonts installation)

+Note: If eza isn't installed and you select eza configurations, the script will attempt to install it automatically on supported systems (requires sudo privileges).

 ## Installation